p-stanescu/code-katas/README.md

 ## Typescript config to generate Javascript files

 Currently the project is setup to not emit any Javascript files by design.
-This can be changed in the future by using the following configuration:
+This can be changed in the future by using the following configuration in the tsconfig.json file:

 ```
 // {